-- 1 corporation limits its activity to communication only and does not actually facilitate the making - 2 of the member's contribution to the candidate or acts as a conduit.
-Examples of prohibited - 3 facilitation include providing materials for the purpose of transmitting or delivering - 4 contributions, such as stamps, envelopes addressed to a candidate or political committee (other - 5 than the corporation's own separate segregated fund), or other similar items which would assist - 6 in transmitting or delivering contributions.
+Corporations, including incorporated membership organizations and incorporated trade associations, may not facilitate the making of contributions to Federal candidates or political committees.
+11 CFR 114.2(f).
+Corporate communications under section 114.3 may solicit or suggest that the individual member make a contribution to a particular candidate so long as the corporation limits its activity to communication only and does not actually facilitate the making of the member's contribution to the candidate or acts as a conduit.
+Examples of prohibited facilitation include providing materials for the purpose of transmitting or delivering contributions, such as stamps, envelopes addressed to a candidate or political committee (other than the corporation's own separate segregated fund), or other similar items which would assist in transmitting or delivering contributions.
 11 CFR 114.2(f)(2)(ii).
-Facilitation does not include - 7 providing the address of the candidate or political committee.
+Facilitation does not include providing the address of the candidate or political committee.
 Id.
-It also does not include - 8 soliciting contributions to be sent directly to candidates, if the solicitation is directed only to the - 9 restricted class.
+It also does not include soliciting contributions to be sent directly to candidates, if the solicitation is directed only to the restricted class.
 11 CFR 114.2(f)(4)(ii).
 See Advisory Opinion 1987-29.

 All contributions by a person that are made on behalf of or to a candidate, including contributions which are in any way earmarked or otherwise directed to the candidate through an intermediary or conduit, are contributions from the person to the candidate.
 The intermediary or conduit shall report the original source and the intended recipient of such contribution to the Commission and to the intended recipient.
-2 U.S.C. §441a(a)(8) and 11 CFR 110.6.
+2 U.S.C.
+441a(a)(8) and 11 CFR 110.6.
 A person who is prohibited from making contributions or expenditures in connection with an election for Federal office shall be prohibited from acting as a conduit for contributions earmarked to candidates or their authorized committees.
 11 CFR 110.6(b)(2)(ii).

-An individual who is expressly authorized by the candidate or the candidate's authorized committee to engage in fundraising, and who occupies a significant position within the candidate's campaign organization shall not be considered to be a conduit or intermediary,

-- provided that the individual is not acting as a representative of an entity which is prohibited from - 2 making contributions.
+An individual who is expressly authorized by the candidate or the candidate's authorized committee to engage in fundraising, and who occupies a significant position within the candidate's campaign organization shall not be considered to be a conduit or intermediary, provided that the individual is not acting as a representative of an entity which is prohibited from making contributions.
 11 CFR 110.6(b)(2)(i)(E).